 Notice of Designated Title IX Coordinator and Deputy Coordinators

-The College has designated Danelle Berube, Director, Residential Life & Community Standards, to serve as the College’s Title IX Coordinator.
+The College has designated Bruce Bovat, Director, Campus Public Safety, to serve as the College’s Interim Title IX Coordinator.
 The College has designated Christine Hutchins and Donna Swartwout, as Deputy Title IX Coordinators.
 The Title IX Coordinator and Deputy Coordinators can be contacted by email, or in person during regular office hours:

 Deputy Title IX Coordinator, People Center